0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 # #13	What is the master key of the user "0xMohammed"?

-to get the master key we can use windbg and mimikatz. so first we will go to windbg then select File -> Open Crash Dump then load the memory.dmp and start by `!analyze -v` to the analysis of the dump.
+to get the master key we can use windbg and mimikatz. so first we will go to windbg then select File -> Open Crash Dump then load the memory.dmp and start by `!analyze -v` to start analysis of the dump.

 [![22](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/22.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/22.PNG)